 While the Executive Insight app is designed to be easy to use, there are still features and new ideas that deserved an explanation.
 The broad goals of providing assistance to all users and helping them to be successful meant providing access to assistance content within the application.

 Existing processes (at CA Technologies) created manuals and traditional online documentation, but access to this material requires the user to break out of the mobile app to go to a different location, and the documentation experience there was not mobile-friendly.
 Extremely limited mobile size limitations left little room for help text to be included within the regular screens.

-The designed mobile solution was a pattern that I named intrinsic assistance: user assistance is made a part of the user experience itself.
+The designed mobile solution was a pattern that I name intrinsic assistance: user assistance is made a part of the user experience itself.